Yaroslav Amosov: Bellator Welterweight Championship

 Amosov fought for the Bellator Welterweight World Championship against current champ Douglas Lima at Bellator 260 on 11 June 2021.
 He won the fight by unanimous decision by outwrestling Lima throughout all 5 rounds.

 Amosov was scheduled to make his first title defense against Michael Page on 13 May 2022, at Bellator 281.
 However, Amosov was forced to pull out of the bout due to his participation in the war in Ukraine on the side of Ukraine, leaving Page to compete against Logan Storley for the interim title.

 After being unable to fight for all of 2022 due to the war, Amosov returned to defend his title in a rematch against interim champion Logan Storley on 25 February 2023, at Bellator 291.
 He successfully defended the title after defeating Storley by unanimous decision, the fight scored 50–45 on all three judges scorecards.

 Amosov made his second title defense against Jason Jackson on 17 November 2023 at Bellator 301.
 He lost via knockout in the third round, marking his first professional loss in MMA.

-On 13 September 2024, Amosov announced that he was no longer under contract with the promotion after 6 years.
+On 13 September 2024, Amosov announced that he was no longer under contract with the promotion after six years.

+Cage Fury FC

+Amosov faced Curtis Millender on 14 March 2025, at Cage Fury FC 140, and won the bout via first round submission.

+Ultimate Fighting Championship

+Amosov made his Ultimate Fighting Championship debut against Neil Magny on 13 December 2025 at UFC on ESPN 73.
+He won the fight via an anaconda choke in round one.

+Amosov faced Joel Álvarez on 9 May 2026 at UFC 328.
+He won the fight via an arm-triangle choke in round two.
+This fight earned him a $100,000 Performance of the Night award.